-The Diabetes Education and Marketing Support (DEMS) project is working with the U.S. Centers for Disease Control and Prevention (CDC) to improve the management of diabetes and outcomes for people with diabetes, promote early diagnosis and prevent or delay the onset of type 2 diabetes.
+The Diabetes Education and Marketing Support (DEMS) project works with the U.S. Centers for Disease Control and Prevention (CDC) to improve the management of diabetes and outcomes for people living with diabetes.

 FHI 360 develops science-based, tested and culturally appropriate tools and resources that empower partners to effectively address diabetes prevention and management, especially in underserved populations.
 Project activities include:

 - Identifying and detailing audience needs, gaps and priorities

 - Developing, tailoring and testing educational resources and tools to meet priority needs